 Arapiles Climbing Museum in Natimuk

-There is a Arapiles Climbing Museum just a few metres from the Arapiles Mountain Shop and it is worth a visit.
-The museum is free and you’ll get to know about Australia and Arapiles rich climbing history.
+There is an Arapiles Climbing Museum just a few meters from the Arapiles Mountain Shop and it is worth a visit.
+The museum is free and you’ll get to know about Australia and Arapile’s rich climbing history.

 Natimuk – Nati Frinj

-Once every 2 years Natimuk will play host to the Nati Frinj festival.
-This is an event with food, music, visual art and whole host of performances that last for 3 days where the entire town will come to life.
+Once every 2 years, Natimuk will play host to the Nati Frinj festival.
+This is an event with food, music, visual art, and a whole host of performances that last for 3 days where the entire town will come to life.

 Is trad climbing for you

 Having tried trad for the first time, I’ll have to say that it is not for everyone.
-Is like not everyone will appreciate black coffee.
 Trad climbing requires a lot of prep work.
-Is not something that many fair weather climbers will be keen on.
+Is not something that many fair-weather climbers will be keen on.
 I reckon sport climbing to be that of a performance sport where your sole purpose is to push your climbing grade.
 While trad climbing is more about testing your mountaineering skills and your sense of adventure.